 Step 1: Search strategy.
 This review used the PICO framework: Population, Intervention, Comparison, and Outcome.
-The question in this systematic review was, "What is the latest obstetric scientific evidence regarding the effectiveness of Yoga and birthing balls in reducing labor pain?"
-The review used 2 databases,

-ScienceDirect and Pubmed and Gray Literature of Research Rabbit.
+This systematic review asked, "What is the latest obstetric scientific evidence regarding the effectiveness of yoga and birthing balls in reducing labor pain?"
+The review used ScienceDirect, Pubmed, and Research Rabbit.